 The first parts of the module system we’ll cover are packages and crates.
 A crate is a binary or library.
-The crate root is a source file that the Rust compiler starts from, and that makes up the root module of your crate (we’ll be explaining modules in depth in the “Defining Modules to Control Scope and Privacy” section).
-A package is one or more crates that, together, provide a set of functionality.
-A package contains a Cargo.toml that describes how to build those crates.
+The crate root is a source file that the Rust compiler starts from and makes up the root module of your crate (we’ll explain modules in depth in the section “Defining Modules to Control Scope and Privacy”).
+A package is one or more crates that provide a set of functionality.
+A package contains a Cargo.toml file that describes how to build those crates.

+prod: check xref

-There are several rules about what a package can contain.
+Several rules determine what a package can contain.
 A package must contain zero or one library crates, and no more.
 It can contain as many binary crates as you’d like, but it must contain at least one crate (either library or binary).

-Now let’s walk through what happens when you create a package.
+Let’s walk through what happens when we create a package.
 First, we enter the command cargo new:

 $ cargo new my-project